-But it does not end there: He is not only the Creator-Sustainer, He is the Redeemer-Savior.
+But it does not end there: He is not only the Creator-Sustainer, He is the Redeemer-Restorer.
 One day, He will reclaim His universe and make all things new!

-Prayer: Lord, increase our faith to exceed the size of our problems knowing that You can do the impossible.
+Prayer: Lord, increase our faith to exceed the size of our problems.
+May we believe, as well as know, that You can do the impossible.
 In Jesus’ Name, Amen.

 Scripture For Today: You faithfully answer our prayers with awesome deeds, O God our savior.
 You are the hope of everyone on earth, even those who sail on distant seas.
 Psalm 65:5